miltosv/WorldBankData/README.md

 # WorldBankData
-Angular app with mysql and node js that visualizes data from World Bank
+Angular app with mysql and node js that visualizes data with ngx-charts from World Bank